- This review contains affiliate links. Read more here.

 Other Great Pet Hair Vacuums

 As a more affordable alternative to the Shark Apex vacuum, the Shark Navigator upright vacuum has many of the same great features as the other vacuum but at a more affordable price point.
-Among them are a self-cleaning brush roll that prevents long pet hairs from clogging it, a HEPA filter to trap allergy-causing particles, and an extendable hose that allows you to better reach above and below furniture.
+Among them is a self-cleaning brush roll that prevents long pet hairs from clogging it, a HEPA filter to trap allergy-causing particles, and an extendable hose that allows you to better reach above and below furniture.

 Shark Navigator Upright Vacuum